Amr-Wael-Dev/Algorithms-IntelligentScissors/README.md

 # Algorithms-IntelligentScissors
- Create a branch for each new function
+ Create a new branch for each new function